 Ellie, a developer, was starting her career when she was hired to build an eCommerce site.
 She did everything right; having her client sign a contract and delivering the work on time.

-The client wasn’t happy with the site, claiming it didn’t work as they had outlined.
+The client wasn’t happy with the site and claimed it didn’t work as they had outlined.
 They sued Ellie in small claims court and were awarded damages.

 There are many stories in this vein.
 A graphic designer, Leon, faced legal action because their client was unhappy with the quality of work they provided.